 Without further ado, he’re our list of favorites, including difficulty levels and maps to help you plan your next trail runs.

-Our favorite 5 Trail Runs in Austin, Texas
+Our Favorite 5 Trail Runs In Austin, Texas1.Baton Creek Greenbelt

 This classic 7.5-mile trail takes you through an expansive trail system just minutes away from downtown Austin.
 The trail begins at Barton Springs near downtown and ends up at the Hill of Life.
 There are some nice elevation changes as you near the finish with a 250 ft. climb over the last ½ mile.